Andrewmh71/colony-capstone/README.md

 ### 2. Clone the Repository

-- Go to the GitHub page for this project.
-- Click the green "Code" button.
+- On this page, click the green "Code" button in the top right.
 - Copy the HTTPS link.

 In PowerShell, type: